uib/fuslight/README.md

 ###Introduction:

 * Want to be able to use fastuserswitching on your Mac? yes,
-* Want to expose all your local accounts to everyone logged in to your machine? no,
+* Dont want to expose all your local accounts to everyone logged in to your machine? yes,
 * Searched the new for fast user switching without listing available accounts, and found nothing useful? yes,

 If you answered yes to all of the 3 above questions you have been in the same situation as me, and maybe this little snippet can help you out.